A predicted distribution for Galois groups of maximal unramified extensions: A random admissible group with Property E

 For integers $n\geq 1$ and $u>-n$, we have a measure $\mu_{u,n}$ on the $\sigma$-algebra of Borel sets of $\mathcal{P}$ such that

-However, note that given $n$, the groups in the support of $\mu_{u,n}$ have a bounded number of generators, which is not a feature we expect to be true of $\Gal(K^{\#}/K)$ as $K$ varies.
-So for each integer $u$, we will define a measure $\mu_u$, at first as a measure on the algebra $\calA$ of sets generated by open basics $U_{\calC, H}$.
-For $A\in \calA$, we define
+However, given $n$, the groups in the support of $\mu_{u,n}$ have a bounded number of generators, which is not a feature we expect to be true of $\Gal(K^{\#}/K)$ as $K$ varies.
+So for each integer $u$, we will define a measure $\mu_u$, at first as a measure on the algebra $\calA$ of sets generated by basic opens $U_{\calC, H}$.
+For $A\in \calA$, we will define

-We will prove, in the next two sections, that the limit defining $\mu_u$ exists, and $\mu_u$ extends uniquely to a Borel probability measure on $\mathcal{P}$.
+We will prove, in the next two sections, that the limit defining $\mu_u$ exists, and that $\mu_u$ extends uniquely to a Borel probability measure on $\mathcal{P}$.
 This (in the case $u=1$) is the distribution on $\Gamma$-groups that we conjecture models the distribution of $\Gal(K^{\#}/K)$ in Conjecture~\ref{C:Main}.
-Note when $|\Gamma|$ is odd that our groups are not necessarily pro-solvable.
+We remark that, when $|\Gamma|$ is odd, our random groups are not necessarily pro-solvable.